FelixDamrau/OpenLigaDbLlm/README.md

 - `docker-compose.yml`: Defines the services for running the OpenTelemetry Collector, Loki, and Grafana using Docker.
 - `otel-collector-config.yaml`: Configuration for the OpenTelemetry Collector.

+## OpenLigaDB Swagger File

+The `openligadb-swagger.json` file in the project root is a local copy of the OpenLigaDB API swagger definition, downloaded on 4/29/2025.
+This local file is used for generating the OpenLigaDB service client using NSwag.

+A known issue regarding the `match.location` property being nullable in the swagger specification has been addressed in this local copy.
+For more details, refer to the GitHub issue: https://github.com/OpenLigaDB/OpenLigaDB-Samples/issues/96

 ## Prerequisites

 - Docker and Docker Compose installed.